lpalbou/DigitalArticle/docs/devnotes/error-enhancement-system.md

 ## Overview

-The Error Enhancement System provides **domain-specific, actionable guidance** to the LLM during auto-retry cycles, dramatically improving its ability to fix errors in generated code.
+The Error Enhancement System provides domain-specific, actionable guidance to the LLM during auto-retry cycles, improving its ability to fix errors in generated code.

-**Key Achievement**: Enhanced error messages are **19.5x more detailed** than raw errors, providing mathematical explanations, fix strategies, and code examples.
+Enhanced error messages provide mathematical explanations, fix strategies, and code examples, containing approximately 19.5x more detail than raw error messages.

 ## The Problem